First Time Here? Check Out This Quick Guide to Using PaperStarter.com as a Writing Resource

 Despite the constant soothing words offered by Pangloss, Candide eventually begins to see through his teacher’s flawed (and overly optimistic) reasoning and begins to see the world for what it really is.
 Throughout most of the novel he blissfully skates through as he is confronted with war, illness, madness, and general malaise without thinking too much about it.
 Because of his capacity to think he is living the best of all worlds, this philosophical groundwork begins to crumble slowly and it is only at this point that Candide becomes a truly developed character.
 In order to develop, a character must change the way he sees his world.
 For this essay you can argue either way; you can say that Candide did eventually develop and become a rounded (as opposed to flat) character or that he never did—that he simply moved from one optimistic way of living to another.

-(If you are still looking for more insights about Candide, particularly in terms of how the work relates to the ideas of the Enlightenment, here is a link to an excellent scholarly article / essay on the subject)
+(If you are still looking for more insights about Candide, particularly in terms of how the work relates to the ideas of the Enlightenment,

 This list of important quotations from Candide by Voltaire will help you work with the essay topics and thesis statements above by allowing you to support your claims.
 All of the important quotes from Candide listed here correspond, at least in some way, to the paper topics above and by themselves can give you great ideas for an essay by offering quotes about other themes, symbols, imagery, and motifs than those already mentioned.
 All quotes contain page numbers as well.
 Look at the bottom of the page to identify which edition of Candide they are referring to.